nikdmello/SoccerSentiment/README.md

 ## Overview
 A sentiment analysis iOS app made specially for Premier League soccer fans who want to gauge the overall sentiment, based on the latest Tweets, of any 2020 Premier League team.
+The sentiment ranges from 0 to 100%, a higher percentage indicating stronger positive sentiment.

 ## Libraries used
 - SwifteriOS